 Minn.
 Stat.
-PUBLIC INDEBTEDNESS Workpaper Section TOBLE INDEDICATION Yes No Reference L • c. an improvement or improvement program, the obligation for which is payable wholly or partly from the proceeds of special assessments levied upon property specially benefited by the improvement or by an improvement within the improvement program or from tax increments, including obligations which are the general obligations of the school district, if the school district is entitled to reimbursement in whole or in part from the proceeds of such special assessments or tax increments and not less than 20 percent of the cost of the improvement or the improvement program is to be assessed against benefited property or is to be paid from the proceeds of federal grant funds or a combination thereof, or is estimated to be received from tax increments. of is estimated to be received from tax increments. d. an obligation which is payable wholly from the income of revenue producing conveniences; an ablication arrange from alcateral arranged by the terms of the house e. an obligation exempt from electoral approval by the terms of the home rule charter; f. exempt under the provisions of a law which permits the issuance of obligations of a school district without an election; g. an obligation to fund pension or retirement fund liabilities of a school district pursuant to Minn.
+PUBLIC INDEBTEDNESS Workpaper Section TOBLIC II (BEBTED) (ESS Yes No Reference c. an improvement or improvement program, the obligation for which is payable wholly or partly from the proceeds of special assessments levied upon property specially benefited by the improvement or by an improvement within the improvement program or from tax increments, including obligations which are the general obligations of the school district, if the school district is entitled to reimbursement in whole or in part from the proceeds of such special assessments or tax increments and not less than 20 percent of the cost of the improvement or the improvement program is to be assessed against benefited property or is to be paid from the proceeds of federal grant funds or a combination thereof, or is estimated to be received from tax increments. d. an obligation which is payable wholly from the income of revenue producing conveniences; producing conveniences, e. an obligation exempt from electoral approval by the terms of the home rule charter; f. exempt under the provisions of a law which permits the issuance of obligations of a school district without an election; g. an obligation to fund pension or retirement fund liabilities of a school district pursuant to Minn.
 Stat. § 475.52, subd.
 6; h. issued under Minn.
 Stat. §§ 469.1813 to 469.1815 (property tax abatement authority bonds), if the bonds are not used for a purpose prohibited under § 469.176, subd.
-4g, para. (b); 0.4====0 § 475.58, i. issued to refund existing debt of an indoor ice arena that is used subd.
+4g, para. (b); § 475.58, i. issued to refund existing debt of an indoor ice arena that is used subd.
 3a predominantly for youth athletic activity as provided in Minn.
 Stat. § 475.58, subd.
 3a; § 475.58, j. issued for street reconstruction and bituminous overlays, and were the subd.
 3b conditions of Minn.
 Stat. § 471.58, subd.
-3b met? § 475.58, E. If the issuance of obligations for the same purpose and in the same amount has subd.
+3b met? suou.
+30 Conditions of Willin.
+Stat. § 471.50, Subd.
+50 met: § 475.58, E. If the issuance of obligations for the same purpose and in the same amount has subd.
 1a previously been proposed to the electors and voted down, did this election take place at least 180 days after the first election?
-F. If this is the third request for the same purpose and in the same amount, did this election take place at least one year after the second election?
-8 475 60 C. Western L. Character and L. Character § 475.60, G. Was the sale of these obligations in accordance with the public notice and public sale subds.
-2 requirements of Minnesota statutes? & 3 \$ 475.60 1 If you was the calc arrange from multipeals due to any of the following masses § 475.60, 1.
-If no, was the sale exempt from public sale due to any of the following reasons: subd.
-2 a. obligations issued under the provisions of a home rule charter, or under a law specifically authorizing a different method of sale or authorizing them to be issued in such a manner as the school board may determine; h shingtions sold be the sale of district in an array of a to district in b. obligations sold by the school district in an amount not exceeding the total sum of \$1,200,000 in any 12-month period; sum or ψ1,200,000 in any 12-monut portou, I .
-1
+F. If this is the third request for the same purpose and in the same amount, did this election take place at least one year after the second election? § 475.60, G. Was the sale of these obligations in accordance with the public notice and public sale subds.
+2 requirements of Minnesota statutes? & 3 requirements or tyrinicsota statutes: 1.
+If no was the sale average from multip sale due to over \$41 - \$-11 § 475.60, subd.
+2 1.
+If no, was the sale exempt from public sale due to any of the following reasons: a. obligations issued under the provisions of a home rule charter, or under a law specifically authorizing a different method of sale or authorizing them to be issued in such a manner as the school board may determine; b. obligations sold by the school district in an amount not exceeding the total sum of \$1,200,000 in any 12-month period; sum of \$1,200,000 in any 12-month period, 1